Hakim History, Family Crest & Coats of Arms

 Early History of the Hakim family

-Another 247 words (18 lines of text) covering the years 1175, 1327, 1379 and are included under the topic Early Hakim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hakim research.
+Another 124 words (9 lines of text) covering the years 1175, 1327, 1379 and are included under the topic Early Hakim History in all our PDF Extended History products and printed products wherever possible.

 Hakim Spelling Variations